phalcon/documentation/docs/coding-standard.md

 ```

 - Code must use 4 spaces for indenting, not tabs.
-- Lines should be 80 characters or fewer.
+- Lines should be 80 characters or less.
 The hard limit on line length is 120 characters.
 - There must be one blank line after the namespace declaration, and there must be one blank line after the block of use declarations.
 - There must not be trailing whitespace at the end of non-blank lines.
 - Blank lines may be added to improve readability and to indicate related blocks of code.